m417z/KNSoft.SlimDetours/README.md

 Artifact integration: widely compatible with MSVC generation tools (support for VS2015 is known), and different compilation configurations (e.g., `/MD`, `/MT`).

-Runtime environment: NT5 or above OS, x86/x64/ARM64 platforms.
+Runtime environment: NT5 or above OS, x86/x64/ARM64/ARM64EC target platforms.

 > [!CAUTION]
 > In beta stage, should be used with caution.
 Some APIs may be altered frequently, please keep an eye out for the release notes.